Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

 Finding & Renting The Right Motorbike For You

-We did the one-way trip which meant we needed to find a company that allowed us to drop the bikes at Pai.
-Luckily, we did find a company that had an office in Pai where we could drop our bikes!
+Since we were doing a one-way trip, we needed to find a company that allowed us to drop the bikes off in Pai.
+Luckily, we found a company with an office in Pai where we could drop off our bikes!

 One-Way Chiang Mai To Pai Motorbike Rental

 Nevertheless, you’re going to need a motorcycle which will take you through the whole hog.
-Although AYA Service is the only company offering a Pai drop-off there are plenty of other motorbike rental companies which offer great deals too.
+Although AYA Service is the only company offering a Pai drop-off, many other motorbike rental companies also offer great deals.

 Top 5 Motorbike Rentals:

-- Vanessa Motorbikes (⭐4.8): You’ll need a tuk-tuk to reach Vanessa’s Motorbikes but they seem to be a great option for tourists and first-time riders offering the smaller scoobies.
-I’d like to point out that the scooby might be a little uncomfortable to take to Pai but it’s great to learn on!
+- Vanessa Motorbikes (⭐4.8): You’ll need a tuk-tuk to reach Vanessa’s Motorbikes, but they seem to be a great option for tourists and first-time riders, offering the smaller scooters.
+I’d like to point out that the scooby might be a little uncomfortable to take to Pai, but it’s great to learn on!

 Chiang Mai To Pai By Motorbike: What To Expect From The Journey

-We also choose the 125cc Honda Click, which is fine if you’re riding solo but for a pair…it’s a push getting up some of those hills.
-My point is – take your own bike and if you can’t, go for a larger bike!
+We also chose the 125cc Honda Click, which is fine if you’re riding solo, but for a pair…it’s a push getting up some of those hills.

 Prepping For The Journey